kianzohoury/machina-labs-sol/README.md

 </p>

 ##### Completion
-The following images are generated from the same test set with the model trained on 7.5% noise:
+The following images are generated from the same test set with the completion model trained with 50% of points missing:

 ## Task II: Generating Synthetic Defects with Diffusion Models
 For this section, I relied on a pre-trained conditional text-to-3D diffusion model, specifically [point-e](https://github.com/openai/point-e) by OpenAI.
 Since training from scratch is obviously costly, I opted for fine-tuning point-e on point clouds derived from ShapeNetCore.